wso2/docs-choreo-dev/en/docs/administer/configure-enterprise-login.md

 5. Click **Manage IdP Group Mapping**.
     ![Group mapping](../assets/img/administer/enterprise-login/group-mapping.png)

-6. Click the edit icon corresponding to the Choreo group you want to map to Asgardeo.
+6. Click the edit icon corresponding to the Choreo group you want to map to the enterprise IdP group.
 7. In the **IdP Group Name** field, specify the exact name you configured in the enterprise IdP and enter to add it.

     !!! tip